 Having a CT scan

-You might be able to have a CT scan in a mobile truck straight away.
-If there is not a mobile scanner in your area you will have a scan at the hospital as soon as possible .
+You might have a CT scan in a mobile truck.
+If there is not a mobile scanner in your area you will be offered a scan at the hospital.

 A CT scan is a test that uses x-rays and a computer to create detailed pictures of the inside of your body.
 It takes pictures from different angles.
 The computer puts them together to make a 3-dimensional (3D) image.

 You’re awake during the scan and it’s over quickly.